 Entry-level positions in staff include technical jobs in production planning, inventory control, materials control, work scheduling, quality control and operations analysis.

 Examples of public- and private-sector employers who hire operations management graduates include:

-National average salary offers: (NACE Salary Survey, Spring 2016)
+National graduate average salary offers: (NACE Salary Survey, Spring 2018)

 Operations Management graduates obtain jobs through various avenues, leading to placements with a wide range of firms and organizations.

-A sample of employers that recruited Eller College OM majors for both placement and career-related experience in the 2015-2016 school year through the Career Services office:
+A sample of employers that hired Eller College OM majors in recent years:

 ABF Freight Systems